apache/inlong-website/docs/modules/sort/log_report.md

 | `logLevel` | Log level |`Level.INFO`|
 | `localHostIp` | IP of the `Flink` node, available in `SourceReader` via `this.context.getLocalHostName()`. |`null`|

-## Usage
+## Docker Configuration

 In addition to integrating the log reporting function for  Connector, you also need to add three docker containers(`opentelemetry-collector`, `grafana loki`,  `grafana`), and configure the `OTEL_EXPORTER_ENDPOINT` environment variable for the `Flink` container.

+> This part of the configuration is already provided in `-inlong-docker-docker-compose-docker-compose.yml`.
+Just add the `--profile sort-report` option when starting `docker compose` to enable it.
+The full command is `docker compose --profile sort-report up -d`

-The `docker-compose.yml` file is shown below:
+You can also refer to the following content to configure your own application， the `docker-compose.yml` file is shown below:

 ```yml